shumarb/training/README.md

 # Training

 ## Overview
-This repository contains a summary of my industry-level training, and practices as part of revision.
+This repository contains a summary of my industry-level training and coding practices as part of revision.

 | Contents                                                                                  |
 |-------------------------------------------------------------------------------------------|